 To patients who got (or would have gotten) scanned as a result of having been invited.

-I gave credit for "those who actually got scanned" because in this case the scanning rate in the control group was zero.
+Full credit for "those who actually got scanned" because in this case the scanning rate in the control group was zero.

-How does your answer to part C compare with the as-treated risk difference in the invited group?
-What can you conclude from this about the importance of volunteer effect in the as-treated analysis?
+How does your answer to part C compare with the as-treated risk difference for AAA mortality in the invited group?
+What can you conclude from this about the importance of volunteer effect in the as-treated analysis of AAA mortality?
 Explain.
 [2]

 The "as treated" risk difference in the invited group was 0.16% - 0.33% = -0.17%.

-This is very close to the CACE we estimated in part C of 0.175%.
+This is very close to the CACE we estimated in part C of -0.175%.

 If confounding by better health habits or some other factor were present, which might be called “volunteer effect,” we would expect the As Treated analysis to show a HIGHER ARR than the IV analysis.